French priest kidnapped by gunmen in northern Cameroon

-A church official in France said around 15 gunmen stormed into the parish church of Nguetchewe, some 10 km (6 miles) from the Nigerian border, demanding money late on Wednesday.
+A church official told Radio France International that English-speaking gunmen burst into the parish church of Nguetchewe, a village some 10 km (6 miles) from the Nigerian border, demanding money on Wednesday night.

-The 42-year-old priest, Georges Vandenbeusch, had time to alert the French embassy by telephone before the gunmen burst into his room.
-They marched him bare-foot across the village before fleeing on motorbikes.
+When they discovered the priest, Georges Vandenbeusch, they marched him bare-foot across the village and fled on motorbikes.

-“His suitcase was found on the road to Nigeria with only a chequebook in it,” Monseigneur Gerard Daucourt, the bishop in Paris responsible for the priest, told a news conference.

-A regional Cameroonian official said he may have been targeted by Boko Haram for sheltering Nigerians who had fled across the border trying to escape attacks by the group who have struck churches, schools and security posts in the past months.
+“According to a village chief, some motorbikes later crossed the frontier to Nigeria and their riders started to celebrate.
+So it’s likely they took the priest to Nigeria,” Henri Djionyang, vicar-general of Maroua, told RFI.

+The Far North province of Cameroon is francophone, but English is the language of neighboring Nigeria.

-Nigeria has complained that the Far North region of Cameroon is being used by Boko Haram militants to transport weapons and hide from a six-month military offensive against them.
+Nigeria has complained that Far North is being used by Boko Haram militants to transport weapons and hide from a six-month military offensive against them.
 It has appealed to Cameroon to tighten border security.

 The United States formally designated Boko Haram and the Nigerian Islamist militant group Ansaru as foreign terrorist organizations on Wednesday, making it a crime to provide them with material support.

-Augustine Fonka Awa, governor of Far North region, told Reuters he had gone to Nguetchewe with security forces to investigate the kidnapping and expressed fears the priest had been taken to Nigeria.

-“We suspect that he was being blamed by Boko Haram Islamist rebels for hosting some Nigerian people who escaped the attacks in their country,” Awa said.
-“We are in touch with Nigerian authorities to see if they can do all that is possible to release him.”

 France’s Foreign Ministry said checks were under way to establish the identity of the kidnappers.
-Paris considers the region high risk for kidnapping and has warned its citizens to leave, but Vandenbeusch had insisted on completing his mission.

-“All must be done and all will be done so that he can be freed as quickly as possible,” French President Francois Hollande said during a visit to Monaco.
+Augustine Fonka Awa, the governor of Far North region, told Reuters he had gone to Nguetchewe with security forces to investigate the kidnapping but also expressed fears that the priest had been taken to Nigeria.

-Vandenbeusch arrived in Cameroon in 2011, having previously been a priest in the Paris suburb of Sceaux.
+Vandenbeusch arrived in Cameroon in 2011, having previously had been a priest in the Paris suburb of Sceaux.
+He decided to stay in the region - which France considers to be high risk for kidnappings and has warned its citizens to leave - although he was aware of the danger, the Foreign Ministry said.

 Alain Marsaud, a French lawmaker representing voters based overseas, told France Info radio that Vandenbeusch had been meeting some nuns and other people when armed men took him.